qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

   Default: *Autodetect*

 ``CRS`` (optional)
-  The output layer to be reprojected to another CRS
+  The CRS to or assign to the output layer

 Outputs